themihel/APIWeasel/README.md

 ![Screenshot](http://img.themihel.me/APIWeasel/apiScreen.jpg)

 Easy way to display your API-Routes.
-Just format them in a simple JSON-File and make the accessible via APIWeasel.
+Just format them in a simple JSON-File and make it accessible via APIWeasel.

 # Installation
 1. Download repo